 How does one spend a weekend in the most stylish and romantic city of Europe?
 Paris is full of iconic landmarks, historical architecture, cosmopolitan cafes and boho streets.
 There’s so much to do that planning a weekend itinerary can seem frankly overwhelming.
 Luckily I have created a guide to 48 hours in Paris, to help you make the most out of your next weekend break there.

 I went to Paris most recently on a Euroventure Interrail trip, as part of my role as their brand ambassador.
 It’s easy to explore Europe by rail with an interrail pass and arriving in Paris by train is definitely an amazing experience.
 There’s nothing like a glass of fizz on the Eurostar in the afternoon darlings!
 I would highly recommend starting your European interrail adventure in the city of lights.
+If train travel isn’t your thing then why not check out great flight deals to Paris with Skyscanner?

 Paris is full of iconic landmarks, historical architecture, cosmopolitan cafes and boho streets.
 Click To Tweet